exonum/exonum-doc/src/advanced/configuration-updater.md

 Any validator node can propose a new configuration, by broadcasting a corresponding propose transaction to the network.
-The transaction includes a new configuration in the JSON format, along with two auxiliary fields:
+The transaction includes a new configuration in the JSON format, along with three auxiliary fields:

 - `actual_from` is a non-negative integer height, upon reaching which the new configuration (if accepted) will activate.
 - `previous_cfg_hash` is the hash of the configuration that the proposal updates
+- `majority_count` is the minimum number of validators that need to approve of the proposal

-Validators may vote for configuration proposals by submitting vote transactions to the network.
-Each validator can cast a single vote for any configuration proposal.
-If the proposal gets a supermajority of votes (more than 2/3 of the validators), then the proposal becomes locked in, and is referred to as the *following configuration*.
+Validators may vote for or against configuration proposals by submitting vote transactions to the network.
+Each validator can cast a single vote either for or against any configuration proposal (but not both).
+If the proposal gets a supermajority of approving votes (more than 2/3 of the validators by default; can be varied with the help of `majority_count`), then the proposal becomes locked in, and is referred to as the *following configuration*.
 All the validators switch to the following configuration (activate it) as soon as they reach the `actual_from` specified in the proposal.